live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 ```

+{qmlMethod:saveImage(string file, Mat image)}

+Save the `image` to a `file` path.

 {qmlType:MatDisplay}
 {qmlInherits:external.QtQuick#Item}
 {qmlBrief: Simple matrix display element.}

-  This type serves as a base for all other live cv types that require displaying a matrix, which is available in its
+  This type serves as a base for all other types that want to display a matrix, exposed in its
-  output property.
-You can choose wether smoothing occurs when scaling the image for display by enabling linear
+  `output` property.
+You can choose wether smoothing occurs when scaling the image by enabling linear
   filtering.

 {qmlProperty: Mat MatDisplay output}